 AEA is a world-class ribbon microphone manufacturer and has its own line of optimized ribbon-specific preamplifiers.
-The AEA TRP2 (link to check the price on Amazon) is one example of a ribbon mic preamp:
+The AEA TRP2 is one example of a ribbon mic preamp:

-The TRP2 boasts an amazing 85dB of quiet JFET gain; switchable phantom-power, polarity flip, and high-pass filter and a 63 kΩ high-impedance input.
+The TRP2 boasts an amazing 85dB of quiet JFET gain, switchable phantom power, polarity flip, high-pass filter and a 63 kΩ high-impedance input.
 All of these specs help tremendously in bringing out the transient and frequency response and the true character of any ribbon mic.

 I'll note here that active ribbon microphones, which have internal amplifier components (that we'll discuss shortly), actually have their impedances and levels set within the mic circuitry so that they may be used with “standard” microphone preamplifiers.

 To learn more about ribbon microphones, check out my article Dynamic Ribbon Microphones: The In-Depth Guide.

 Microphone preamps and inputs are featured in many different audio devices.

 Standalone preamps are simply preamps that are separate from other audio components.
 This unofficial title essentially refers to mic preamps that are not built into mixing consoles or recording devices.
 In the examples provided, I've also made a point to separate standalone preamps from audio interfaces (which we'll get to shortly).

 These preamps work to boost mic level signal to line level with gain.
 Some are more complex and have greater functionality than others.
 Some have more inputs and outputs than others.
 However, each of these preamps is its own audio unit.

 Let's look at some wildly different examples: